Security shouldn't be a black box

 What happens if I stop paying?
 When a paid subscription is canceled (by you, or due to repeated payment failure), you keep full access until the end of your billing period plus a 15-day grace period.
 After that, you return to free-tier limits - your account stays open, but you'll be limited to your free-tier client count.
 If you're over the limit at that point, we keep your most recently created client and remove the rest.

 Do you have a Data Processing Agreement (DPA)?
-Yes.
-It's published at /dpa.
-A counter-signed copy is available on request — email security@droplana.com.
+Yes - see the DPA linked under Compliance above.
+A counter-signed copy is available on request - email security@droplana.com.

 Where is my data stored?
 In the European Union - on Hetzner infrastructure in Germany.
 Application servers, PostgreSQL database, and S3-compatible file storage all reside in EU regions.
 Transactional email is delivered via Brevo (France).